-When I first learned that Matthew Rankin was crafting a surreal short about Nikola Tesla, I knew I soon would be picking his fertile brain about a utopian scientist light years ahead of his time.
+When I first learned that Matthew Rankin was crafting a surreal short about Nikola Tesla, I wanted to pick his brilliant brain about an utopian scientist light years ahead of his time.
 It wasn’t long before we were at Cartoon Brew discussing free energy, bird love, and why dystopians are marching to the sixth mass extinction.

 Matthew Rankin is a filmmaker of emotional impact.
 It is a particular gift, given that much of his work is rooted in history and communicated through abstraction.